useVelocity

 1. Creates an internal motionValue from motion-dom for timestamp-based velocity tracking

-2. Subscribes to the source store and forwards each value to the motion value via .set()
+2. Subscribes to the source and forwards each emit to the tracker via .set()

 Performance